 Time to transform the school run

-Did you know six out of 10 parents are concerned about increased levels of traffic once lockdown is lifted?
+Did you know six out of 10 parents were concerned about increased levels of traffic when the first lockdown was lifted?
 We’ve created our Walking Bubbles, so you don’t have to be.

 Walking, cycling or scooting to school are the most accessible ways to reduce congestion and pollution, while also improving the mental and physical wellbeing of pupils.
-As we emerge from the Covid-19 lockdown, the benefits it brings are more important than ever.
-That’s why we’ve launched our Walking Bubbles, to encourage everyone who can, to ‘Get Active’ on their journeys to and from school.
+As we emerge from the latest lockdown, the benefits active travel brings are more important than ever.
+That’s why we’ve developed our Walking Bubbles, to encourage everyone who can, to ‘Get Active’ on their journeys to and from school.

 Our Walking Bubbles will also encourage families that have to travel by car to park at least 5-minutes away from school, creating a safer space for walking, cycling or scooting.
 By placing these restrictions, we also reduce the number of cars parked on pavements outside and close to the school gates, which is one of the main concerns parents have when walking to school.
 Reducing vehicles and creating more space will also make it much easier for families to socially distance and feel safer around school grounds.

 Got to drive?
 Park and stride!